apache/jena-site/content/documentation/tdb2/tdb2_fuseki.md

 Note that the Fuseki UI does not provide a way to create TDB2 databases;
 a configuration file must be used.
-Once setup, upload, query and graph editting will be routed to the TDB2 database.
+Once setup, upload, query and graph editing will be routed to the TDB2 database.

 For a service configuration in `FUSEKI_BASE/configuration/`: